 Huntington Press relaunches fiction division, signs Rouff

 Local author’s ‘The House Always Wins’ scheduled for mid-summer release

 LAS VEGAS – Las Vegas author Brian Rouff (@BrianRouff) has entered into a publishing agreement with venerable gaming publisher Huntington Press to relaunch the company’s fiction division with Rouff’s newest novel, “The House Always Wins.”

-The genre-busting book, which Rouff describes as part road trip, part coming-of-age saga, part mystery and part ghost story, is scheduled for a mid-summer release.
+The genre-busting book, which Rouff describes as part road trip, part coming-of-age saga, part mystery and part ghost story, is scheduled for an October release.